01 · Headline finding

 Court's reasoning

-"The historical purchase orders on which the defendant relies spanned more than two decades, involved differing scopes of work, and were performed at diverse facilities — potentially operated by different affiliated entities.
-Only one such purchase order is at issue in this case.
-The remainder are not in controversy."
+"[T]he historical purchase orders on which Enterprise relies span more than two decades, involve differing scopes of work, and were performed at diverse facilities — potentially operated by different affiliated entities.
+Only one such purchase order — the most recent one in the alleged series — is at issue in this case. … [T]he remainder are not in controversy."
+Clean-Co Sys. v.
+Enter.
+Prods.
+Operating, 2026 Tex.
+Bus.
+32 at P11.

 — Dorfman, J., 2026 Tex.
 Bus.
 32

 Takeaway.
-On the facts of Clean-Co, cumulative payment history under a multi-decade MSA — totaling approximately $7.8 million across the historical purchase orders — did not satisfy the "series of related transactions" requirement of § 25A.001(14) for the under-$1 million purchase order in dispute.
+On the facts of Clean-Co, Enterprise's pleaded cumulative-payments figure under a multi-decade MSA — approximately $7.8 million across the historical purchase orders (P3, P6), though the Court sustained Clean-Co's hearsay objection to the Oracle-platform affidavit on which that figure rested, leaving the cumulative-payments number unsupported by admitted evidence (P7 & n.5) — did not satisfy the "series of related transactions" requirement of § 25A.001(14) for the under-$1 million purchase order in dispute.
 The plaintiff's motion to remand was granted.
 The Court did not foreclose a § 25A.001(14) aggregation theory on different facts.

 The bench at a glance